There was no comment in the Retirement Commissioner’s 2016 Reviewon tax matters (accessible here).

 Tax can still be calculated and paid by the CIV but as a down-payment on the saver’s final liability, in a manner similar to the imputation credits that can be added to a company’s dividend.

-See here for more on ‘binding rulings’.
+See here for the Inland Revenue’s explanation of ‘binding rulings’.